mashu/ImmuneDiscover.jl/docs/src/index.md

 - `-t, --top TOP`: Save top candidates with highest counts per gene.
 (Default: 5)
 - `-w, --weights WEIGHTS`: Length of the position weight matrix.
 (Default: 20)
+- `-n, --noprofile`: Use distance to database gene lengths instead of profiles to trim reads.
+(Default: false)
 - `-l, --length LENGTH`: Minimum length of the trimmed read.
 (Default: 200)
 - `-k, --kmer KMER`: Kmer size which will be used to search for patterns.
 (Default: 12)
 - `-m, --maxkmer MAXKMER`: Maximum kmer size if kmer size needs to be increased automatically.
 (Default: 50)